Knowledge base

 Optimize the server response time (TTFB)

-This guide provides tips for improving the response time of your Web Hosting Infomaniak.
+This guide provides suggestions for improving the response time of your Web Hosting with Infomaniak.

 Preamble

-- TTFB, or *Time To First Byte*, is a measurement unit used to evaluate the response speed of a web server.
+- TTFB, or *Time To First Byte*, is a unit of measurement used to evaluate the response speed of a web server.

 - This delay is particularly important.
 It can be part of the SEO criteria considered by search engines like Google.

 - Make your life easier!
-If needed, **local partners recommended by Infomaniak can handle these tasks**.
-Launch a **free call for tenders**.
-They take care of everything, freeing you from technical details.
+If needed, local partners recommended by Infomaniak can handle these procedures.
+Launch a free call for tenders.
+They handle everything, freeing you from technical details.

 To speed up the site and achieve a better TTFB value: